 [Long pause; then Eli Lapp roars with laughter]

-Eli Lapp: If you are well enough to do that, can you work for me?
+Eli Lapp: You are well enough to do that, you can do work for me.

 Rachel Lapp: He's leaving, isn't he?

 Eli Lapp: Tomorrow morning.
 He'll need his city clothes.

 Rachel Lapp: But why?
 What does he have to go back to?

 Eli Lapp: He's going back to his world, where he belongs.
 He knows it, and you know it, too.

 Rachel Lapp: We're all very happy that you're going to live, John Book.
 We didn't know what we would do with you if you'd died.

 Rachel Lapp: [as she and Samuel are walking through the police station with Book] When can we leave the city?

 John Book: We're trying to get this done as quickly as possible, then you can go.
 But, Samuel's probably gonna have to come back to testify.
 I'm sorry.